Britain's FTSE 100 climbs higher as Glencore gains

 Reuters reported on Friday that Glencore was in talks with a Saudi Arabian sovereign wealth fund and China's state-backed grain trader COFCO, along with Canadian pension funds, to sell a stake in its agricultural assets.

-Analysts also cited a Telegraph report that Glencore would listen to offers for the entire company, but the paper said its management doubted it could find buyers willing to pay a fair value for the business in the current market.
+Analysts also cited a Telegraph report that Glencore would listen to offers for the entire company, but its management doubts it could find buyers willing to pay a fair value for the business in the current market.

 "Glencore is tracking a spike in its Hong Kong shares and after the Telegraph report," said Mike van Dulken, head of research at Accendo Markets.